HaleyyT/text-editor/README.md

 3. The server creates `FIFO_C2S_<pid>` and `FIFO_S2C_<pid>`, then signals the client with `SIGUSR2`.
 4. The client sends its username over the private FIFO.
 5. The server authenticates the user from `roles.txt`, returns the current document snapshot, and then accepts commands.
-6. Each client is handled in its own detached thread, while document mutations are serialized with a mutex.
+6. Each client is handled in its own detached thread, while document mutations are serialised with a mutex.

 ## Supported Commands